 Grace manages conference accommodations for Columbia Housing, including summer conference programs, intern housing, and guest accommodations.

 Grace graduated from Columbia College with a B.A. in Ethnic Studies.
 She learned about housing operations as a student, when she worked part-time while completing her degree.
 Grace also worked at Student Sponsor Partners, a nonprofit education program.
-She is currently pursuing a Master of Public Administration degree, with a concentration in Advanced Management and Finance, from Columbia University.
+She graduated with a Master of Public Administration degree, with a concentration in Advanced Management and Finance, from Columbia University in Spring, 2018.